python/cpython/Doc/extending/extending.rst

 satisfactorily.
 The init function must return the module object to its caller, so that it then gets inserted into ``sys.modules``.

-When embedding Python, the :c:func:`PyInit_spam` function is not called automatically unless there's an entry in the :c:data:`PyImport_Inittab` table.
+When embedding Python, the :c:func:`!PyInit_spam` function is not called automatically unless there's an entry in the :c:data:`PyImport_Inittab` table.
 To add the module to the initialization table, use :c:func:`PyImport_AppendInittab`, optionally followed by an import of the module::